UniversalDependencies/UD_Icelandic-IcePaHC/README.md

 UD_Icelandic-IcePaHC is a conversion of the [Icelandic Parsed Historical Corpus (IcePaHC)](https://linguist.is/icelandic_treebank/Icelandic_Parsed_Historical_Corpus_(IcePaHC)) to the Universal Dependencies scheme.

-The conversion was done using a custom-made heuristic converter.
+The conversion was done using [UDConverter](https://github.com/thorunna/UDConverter).

 # Introduction